sandrocsimas/bookshelf-filteration/README.md

 ````

 # Validating attributes example:
+The validation will be applied only to remaining attributes after filtering.
+If filters are not provided, only model attributes will be considered, in other words, not all validations declared will be used.

 ````
 var User = Bookshelf.Model.extend({
   idAttribute: 'id',
   tableName: 'user',
-  // With no filters all attributes will be validated, independent of scenatio.
   validations: {
     first_name: {presence: true, length: {minimum: 3}},
     last_name: {length: {minimum: 3}},